Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct numerical experiments on several 1D and 2D benchmark RMHD problems, to demonstrate the performance of the proposed high-order accurate entropy stable schemes and entropy conservative schemes.
 For convenience, we abbreviate the forth-order and sixth-order accurate ($k=2,3$ respectively) entropy conservative schemes as {\tt EC4} and {\tt EC6}, respectively.
 The 1D and 2D entropy stable schemes with 1D numerical flux \eqref{ECfluxENO} or 2D numerical flux \eqref{HighESfluxXY}, using $k=2$ and fourth-order accurate ENO reconstruction, are abbreviated as {\tt ES4}.
 The 1D and 2D entropy stable schemes with 1D numerical flux \eqref{ECfluxWENO} or 2D numerical flux \eqref{HighESfluxXY}, using $k=3$ and fifth-order accurate WENO reconstruction, are abbreviated as {\tt ES5}.
-All these semi-discrete schemes are equipped with a fourth-order accurate explicit Runge-Kutta time discretization to obtain fully discrete schemes.
+Unless otherwise stated, all these semi-discrete schemes are equipped with a fourth-order accurate explicit total-variation-diminishing (TVD) Runge-Kutta time discretization to obtain fully discrete schemes, and we use a CFL number of $0.4$ and the ideal equation of state $p=(\Gamma-1)\rho e$ with $\Gamma=5/3$.
 In all the tests, the Rusanov-type dissipation operator is employed in the entropy stable schemes.
-Unless otherwise stated, we use a CFL number of $0.4$ and the ideal equation of state $p=(\Gamma-1)\rho e$ with $\Gamma=5/3$.

 \begin{expl}[Smooth problem] \rm This test is used to check the accuracy of our schemes.
 Consider a 1D smooth problem which describes Alfv\'en waves propagating periodically within the domain $[0,1]$ and has the exact solution